Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Material Instances

 Configuration of your block's rendering, including textures and lighting.

-The `*` instance is the default instance for all cube faces.
+-   The `*` instance is the default instance for all cube faces, however it is not required if all faces have a material instance already defined.
+-   All instances must have the same render method.

 _Requires format version [1.19.40](/blocks/block-format-history#_1-19-40) or later._

 **Known Issues:**

--   All instances must have the same render method ([MCPE-190430](https://bugs.mojang.com/browse/MCPE-190430)).
 -   Ambient occlusion from surrounding blocks causes unnatural lighting on custom blocks.
 This is especially noticeable when the block model intersects surrounding blocks, causing faces to become dark.
 -   In user interfaces, face dimming is applied before rotation from `item_display_transforms` in the block model.
 -   In user interfaces, face dimming is based on the direction the face is viewed from, rather than the actual direction of the face.